 One of the biggest advantages of an online booking system is that you can stay open for business 24/7, no matter your hours of operation.
 Similar to how your website allows guests to find out more about your business without getting hold of a brochure, a booking system makes it so they don’t have to wait until they can get a hold of you to reserve their spot.

 Instead, they have the convenience to book on their own, when it’s right for them — on the train to work, while the water boils, or sitting in the airport doing last-minute trip planning.
 Which brings up a good point.
-If you serve mostly travelers, many won’t have a phone plan in your country to call you or the time to standby for an email reply anyway.
+If you serve mostly internatioal travelers, many won’t have a phone plan in your country or the time to standby for an email reply.

 In other words, an online booking system opens doors, rather than closing and locking them at the end of the day.